Adderall – Chemically Similar to Meth but Doctors Argue it Has a Variety of Uses

 Since it has been linked to substance abuse, methamphetamine has constantly fallen victim to bad press.
 Popularly known as meth, this substance belongs to a class of substituted amphetamines, and is regarded as a central nervous system stimulant.

-Much of its media portrayal has been under negative light.
+Much of its media portrayal has been under a negative light.
 Television shows, movies, and anti-drug campaigns often depict meth heads as those engaging in illicit transactions or committing serious felonies.
 Often times, teenagers are portrayed to have tried it for the first time and were immediately hooked.
 They end up craving for more so they go on a stealing spree.
 These campaigns also depict extreme cases of tooth decay as its side effect, in the hopes of getting people to stop their methamphetamine intake.

-But did this negative portrayal really cause a prevention – or at least a decrease – in the use of meth?
+But did this negative portrayal really cause prevention – or at least a decrease – in the use of meth?
 Unfortunately, it has not and evidence suggests meth use is growing rapidly but not in the way you may think.

 Perhaps the worst part about all these campaigns is that it does not disclose real facts regarding the substance.
 Although claiming to be educational, it is not really as informative as it claims.
 As a result, the general public then becomes ignorant of its positive effects.
 In fact, it produces the same effect as a well-known medication for Attention Deficit Hyperactivity Disorder or ADHD which is legalized and able to be prescribed by doctors.